 Smishing is an attack that exploits mobile devices.
 As there are more mobile devices sold today than personal computers, hackers have flocked to this platform to steal personal data.
 Smishing attacks often occur when the attackers send a text to your phone number with a message informing you of a problem with your account along with a return number to call to resolve the issue.
 A return call will often put you in touch with either the hacker personally or an “employee” hired by the threat actor to continue the scam.

 If you do not return the phone call, the hackers may call to inform you that your, “account has been attacked and that you need to share account details to resolve the issue.”
 Hackers often rely on the quantity of outgoing calls for success.
 This is called vishing.

 Learn more about smishing.

 Social media has become a major part of our online world – enough so that hackers are able to utilize it easily to execute phishing scams.
 One common Facebook phishing scheme includes posting “deals” or “offers” on “friends’” accounts with instructions to click through.
 To undertake this scam, hackers must gain access to your account.

 This can be easy to do in many accounts if there has been a breach in another company’s online servers that results in password leaks.
 The hackers try the same email and password combinations on other common platforms like Facebook or LinkedIn.

 Learn more about social media phishing.

-If the user will not click through the email that says their bank account is compromise, for example, then the attacker will simply wait for the user to connect to their bank.
-The altered DNS cache information will direct the user to the hacker’s version of their bank website.
-Then the user enters their user id and password and, voila, the attacker now has your credentials and can access your bank account and clean it out.
+If you do not click through the email, the attacker simply waits for you to connect to the bank.
+The altered DNS cache information directs you to the hacker’s version of your bank website.
+You enter your user ID and password, giving the attacker your credentials to access your bank account and steal funds.